Daniel Petkovski

-Daniel Petkovski (Macedonian: Даниел Петковски; born 6 June 1993 in Sydney) is an Australian soccer player who plays for Hills United.
+Daniel Petkovski (Macedonian: Даниел Петковски; born 6 June 1993) is a former Australian soccer player, who is currently Assistant Coach of Manly United.
 He is of Macedonian descent.

 Club career

 Sydney FC

 Petkovski joined Sydney FC's National Youth League team in 2011 after being signed from New South Wales Premier League club Marconi Stallions.
 At the end of the 2011–12 A-League season, the promising left-back was signed to a 2-year deal with Sydney FC along with fellow youth players Mitchell Mallia and Hagi Gligor.

 Petkovski made his Sydney FC debut as a 75th-minute substitute for Fabio against cross-town rivals Western Sydney Wanderers FC in the first ever Sydney Derby which Sydney FC won 1–0, followed by two more appearances in his debut season against Central Coast Mariners and Perth Glory.

 Sydney United 58

 After being released by Sydney FC, he signed with National Premier Leagues NSW club Sydney United 58 for the rest of the 2014 season.